MileHacker Logo

 • Located in the city center, adjacent to the main plaza (Plaza Civica).

-• Generally open daily, usually from 8 AM to 8 PM (check locally for specific mass times).
+• Generally open daily, generally from 8 AM to 8 IN the evening (check locally for specific mass times).

-• Entry is free, but donations are welcome for its upkeep.
+• There is no entry fee, but donations are welcome for its upkeep.

 Additional Tips for Sightseeing